ahrjarrett/origami_meeting/README.md

 ### Sections

+Or, how to be fast without setting your hair on fire.

 1. Setting up your workflow environment
 2. How to be fast at browsers (Philosophy: Keep your fingers on the home row!)
 3. How to quickly source good business info